2 November 1994

 Why I appreciated Bear so much, and found it difficult to picture myself meeting someone that was “up for it”.

-In these discussions I found a discrepancy between what I want from a man, and what seems to be accepted as normal.
+I discovered a discrepancy between what I want from a man, and what seems to be accepted as normal.

-And I realized it was impossible to explain what Bear and me have, without challenging limiting beliefs.
+It was impossible to explain what Bear and me have, without challenging their beliefs.

 Here are some of the beliefs I encountered in others when I tried to explain my current (or perhaps past?) relationship with Bear:

-There seems to be the misconception that because Bear has other women “I can do whatever I want.”
-Implying having sex with other men.
+There seems to be the misconception that because Bear has other women “I can do whatever I want.”, implying to have sex with other men.

 As can you and you and you and everybody in their right mind.

-But the reason Bear is my only lover is because he is currently the only man I am in love with and with whom I have matching sexual preferences.
+The reason Bear is my only lover is because so far he is the only man I am in love with and with whom I have matching sexual preferences.

 As does the other side of the coin:

-I think my biggest problem with this insatiable need to know if someone is serious, as in aspiring a life-long monogamous pairing, is because I find it of no value.
+I think my biggest problem with this insatiable urge to know if someone is serious, as in aspiring a life-long monogamous pairing, is because I find it of no value.

 What I value is: